firstcontributions/first-contributions/additional-material/git_workflow_scenarios/removing-branch-from-your-repository.md

 # Remove a branch from your repository

-If you have followed the tutorial up-to-now, our `<add-your-name>` branch has finished its purpose, it is time to delete it from your local machine's repo.
-This isn't necessary, but the name of this branch shows its rather special purpose.
-Its life can be made correspondingly short.
+If you have followed the tutorial up-to-now, our `<add-your-name>` branch has finished it's purpose, it is time to delete it from your local machine's repo.
+This isn't necessary, but the name of this branch shows it's rather special purpose.
+It's life can be made correspondingly short.

-First, let's merge your `<add-your-name>` to your master, so to go to your master branch:
+First, let's merge your `<add-your-name>` branch to your master branch.
+Checkout your master branch:
 ```
 git checkout master
 ```